-- Establishing and updating the eligibility process for taking the RGD Certification Process.
+- Establish and update the eligibility criteria for those interested in going through the RGD Certification Process.

-- Creating a method for testing these candidates.
-A method that makes sure they meet the standards required to be certified as Registered Graphic Designers.
+- Develop the method for testing RGD candidates to ensure they meet the standards required to be recognized as Certified RGDs.

-- Ensuring the assessment is professionally credible, feasible, defensible, affordable and fair.
+- Ensure the entire Certification Process, particularly the assessment, is professionally credible, feasible, defensible, affordable and fair.

 Reviewing the Eligibility Criteria & Application Process